 Micro–Mobile.org

-⬇️ What To Look For Buying E–Scooters ⬇️ Security & Theft ⬇️ Where To Ride ⬇️ The Possible Future Of E–Scooters ⬇️ The Future Of You ⬇️ The Copter Conundrum ⬇️ Paradigm Shift, Again ⬇️ Links!
+⬇️ When Buying E–Scooters ⬇️ Security & Theft ⬇️ Where To Ride ⬇️ The Possible Future Of E–Scooters ⬇️ The Future Of You ⬇️ The Copter Conundrum ⬇️ Paradigm Shift, Again ⬇️ Links!

 I monetize nothing online: This is all volunteerism.
 This may also be TLCR.
-My goals are all Love–centered; to discourage those being mindless consumerists, buying everything they're told & sold: I push anti–consumerism!
-I want to influence you to influence yourself; to seek within for original thoughts and not be a cultural automaton (a capitalist/consumerist); master critical thinking; get outside the box: E.g. Car–free simple–living!
+My goals are all Love–centered; to discourage mindless consumerists, buying everything they're told & sold: I push anti–consumerism!
+I want to influence you, to influence yourself; to seek within for original thoughts and not be a cultural automaton (a consumer bot); to master critical thinking; to get outside the box: E.g. Car–free simple–living!
 Earth thanks you!

-Simple–living is just what it sounds like: Simple!
-The US Amish would be an example of simple–living.
-But the US is a car–infested ecological & environmental catastrophe; the lifestyle of owning a car in this infestation, is the most complex lifestyle that has ever been lived by humanity, globally and forever; it's an anti–simple lifestyle; stunningly complex–living would be accurate.
-But if it's all one has ever known, they may not see that; and the self–justifications are exposed in personal greenwashing.
+Simple–living is just that: Simple!
+The US Amish exemplify simple–living.
+But most of the US is a car–infested ecological & environmental catastrophe; the lifestyle of owning a car in this infestation, is the most complex lifestyle that has ever been lived by humanity; it's an anti–simple lifestyle; complex–living would be accurate.
+But if it's all one has ever known they may not get it; the self–justifications are exposed in personal greenwashing.
 Thankfully, younger Americans are driving less.

 The 2019 pandemic changed many things for most.
 Previously it was Intercity Bus & Rail, and Interstate Buses and Amtrak for longer hauls.
 Driving since 74, I've been volitionally car–free since 2005; the ecological signs were too big to ignore, even then.
-By freely choosing, not to participate in the car culture, I'm one less person (or a car–free family?) creating the demand for more Heavy Infrastructure, more cars, etc. Under CV–19 Protocols, my City Buses postponed service; some Interstate's did too.
+By choosing not to participate in the car culture, I'm one less person (or a car–free family?) creating the demand for more Heavy Infrastructure, more cars, and more gas.
+Under CV–19 Protocols, my City Buses postponed service; some Interstate's did too.

-Not wanting to be too Bus reliant, nor being a materials hauler any longer, I got into online grocery shopping and home delivery (via Spark), plus Amazon, and many others.
+Not wanting to be too Bus reliant, nor being a materials hauler any longer, I got into online grocery shopping and home delivery of everything (W+ uses Spark), plus Amazon Prime, and there's a few others.
 Those delivery networks are far more efficient than everyone going one–at–a–time in billions of personal cars, to do or to get everything.
 I'm local purchasing at my neighborhood Farmer's Market when it's open.
-I eat out mostly at Taco Trucks and other Stands.
+I eat out mostly at Taco Trucks and other local Stands.
 (Buy Local Coalition).

-So, to haul only me around, I researched micromobility before buying in early 2021.
+So I only haul me around, though I do have a cargo trailer for my e–scooter.
+I researched micromobility before buying in early 2021.
 I said NO to accepting sedentary living; I wanted to get around that did not involve the seat–to–seat lifestyle; ergo, a standing e–scooter!

 I still ride my reliable pedal bike (been riding all my life); however, born in the Summer of 1958, it's getting increasingly harder on my butt and back, and so I cannot do the same range as before.
 The e–scooter has been a godsend for me and others, extending my range, now up to the range limits of the e–scooter itself; I can stand for long periods, far better than sitting to move.
 Plus it's more natural.